mathieucarbou/YaSolR/docs/manual.md

 `Auto-detect` will automatically detect the grid frequency based on the connected measurement devices, or remote ones, or thanks to the pulse analyzer.
 It is recommended to leave the setting to `Auto-detect` unless you have a good reason to force it (no measurement device connected, etc).

+If you set it, frequency won't be detected from a measurement device, but will be forced to the value you set.

+> ##### NOTE
+>
+> It can happen that your grid frequency will be switched temporarily to a non standard value (like 51Hz) if a generator is used because of some repair, etc.
+> With automatic mode, YaSolR will detect this change and adapt the routing to the new frequency.
+>
+{: .block-note }

 #### JSY